Trimming machines vs. hand trimming; which tool will rise to the top?

 Top Trimming Machine Brands

-Smart design and quality manufacturing makes a Twister machine trimmer a favorite among harvesters.
+Smart design and quality manufacturing make a Twister machine trimmer a favorite among harvesters.
 Every element of the harvesting process is taken into account, making your trim seamless.

 The T2 and T4 series machine trimmers are a popular choice amongst harvesters looking to trim large and commercial size gardens.

-Both series allow you to trim wet or dry and can be coupled with conveyors for quality control and ease of automation.
-Twister trimmers come with a full 3 year warranty and 12/7 technical support.
+All Twister trimmers allow you to trim wet or dry and can be coupled with conveyors for quality control and ease of automation.
+Twister trimmers come with a full 3-year warranty and 12/7 technical support.

 FDA-approved feed conveyors improve speed and consistency by 20% while 22 StaySharp blades deliver almost 40,000 cuts a minute.

-Intuitive design make Trimpro’s machine trimmers easy to use.
+Intuitive design make CenturionPro trimming machines easy to use.
 Like Twister, no detail has been spared.
 Machine trimming has never been easier.
-Both the Trimpro Automatik and Rotor series boast affordable price points, for harvesters looking for an economical entry point into machine trimming.

 Hand Trimming Your Buds